carpentries/maintainer-onboarding/episodes/05-infrastructure.md

 ---
 ```

+`title` sets the title of the episode, which will be displayed as a top-level heading on the webpage. `teaching` and `exercises` are values (in minutes) indicating how much time the episode is estimated to take to teach, and for learners to complete its exercises.
 The information stored in the YAML header is used by the lesson infrastructure to populate the schedule.

 ### Fenced Divs